netascode/ansible-dc-vxlan/README.md

 ### Using roles from the Cisco netascode_dc_vxlan collection in your playbooks

 You can call roles by their Fully Qualified Collection Namespace (FQCN), such as `cisco.netascode_dc_vxlan.validate`.

-The following example task adds a switch to an existing fabric, using the FQCN:
+The following is a sample playbook that calls each role in this collection.

 ```yaml
 ---